alkeshattal/Hacktoberfest/README.md

 11 No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.
 12 Therefore, strengthen your feeble arms and weak knees.

+# Ephesians 6:10 ESV

+Finally, be strong in the Lord and in the strength of his might.